 Join theDevex community and access more in-depth analysis, breaking news and business advice — and a host of other services — on international development, humanitarian aid and global health.

-Eric G. Postel is assistant administrator at the U.S. Agency for International Development’s Bureau of Economic Growth, Education and Environment since March 2011.
+Eric G. Postel is associate administrator at the U.S. Agency for International Development.
 He is also the founder of Pangaea Partners, an investment banking and consulting firm focused on emerging markets, and previously worked at Citibank Tokyo and on clean energy startups and energy-efficient projects in the United States.